 In this Offbeat Rome Italy Travel Guide, We’re Going to Go Full Weirdo with Some Unusual Rome Attractions

 I bet we can all agree that Rome is one of the coolest cities in all of Europe.
 I mean, Ferris Bueler level awesome since this iconic city is home to such top Rome attractions as the Coliseum, the Vatican, Palatine Hill, the Forum (we call these anti-unusual Rome attractions)…

 But here’s the Kicker:

 As amazing as these best Rome sites are (and yes they should be at the top of your visit Rome in 3 days itinerary), we’ve heard about them all before (except this super cool day trip to Bomarzo Monster Park from Rome).
 Yawn, snooze, is the latest episode of Real Housewives on tonight?
 I get it.
 Sure, we’ve all heard about the beauty of the Trevi Fountain and have marveled at how many people you can actually squish onto ancient Rome attractions like the Spanish Steps.
-But these sites are old news and not exactly hidden attractions in Rome.
+But these sites are old news and not exactly romantic hidden gems in Rome.

 So You Might be Wondering:

 Is there more?

 YES, a thousand times yes!
 I promise, there are a ton of weird Rome attractions that you can check out if you are looking for a more offbeat Rome Italy travel guide.
 These cultural treasures are just hard to find amidst a sea of first timer guides to Rome.